 Implement a student survey within the specified OER course section(s) to gain student perspective (see Qualitative Analysis section for recommendations).

-To view the full CT OER Grant requirements, please visit the link below.
+To view the full CT OER Grant requirements, visit CT OER Grant Requirements.